 The Potomac River shoreline has some cool stuff to see.
 Not only is there a naval installation at Dalghren, but Quantico has a Marine base with planes and helicopters at the water’s edge.
 Mount Vernon tour boats loomed on the horizon as we zoomed—at six knots—past George Washington’s plantation.
 Next up was National Harbor, which is about where the water traffic started increasing.
-Nothing like the land traffic, of course, although it will get worse when the warm weather finally arrives in 2020.
+Nothing like the land traffic, of course, although it’ll get worse when the warm weather finally arrives in 2020.

 We squared things away our first night just before the Nationals baseball game started, and listened to the Anthem from our back porch.
 The Washington Navy Yard is about 200 yards away so we also get the Anthem every morning at 8 a.m.
 (And yes, we did give up on using military time.)